AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### Will there be a downtime during this migration? {#ims-migration-downtime}

-To finalize the migration (migrate users and product profiles), Adobe requires one hour window with no downtime to any of your instances (workflows, etc).
+For Hosted and Managed Services customers, to finalize the migration (migrate users and product profiles), Adobe requires one hour window with no downtime to any of your instances (workflows, etc).

 During this timeframe, all Campaign users need to log off, and log back with their Adobe ID once the migration to IMS is finalized.

-### What happens to users that are logged in during IMS user migration? {#ims-migration-log-off}

 Adobe strongly recommends all users should be logged off during the migration window.